-Agents view audits as an opportunity to strengthen everyday practice, and the visits are increasingly recognised as a practical tool that supports high standards across the sector.
+Agents view audits as an opportunity to strengthen everyday practice, and the visits are increasingly recognised as a practical tool that supports high standards across the sector with clear and practical advice—not criticism—provided to help confidence and avoid penalties that could have a serious impact on businesses.

 Members’ experiences in their own words